Online Safety Bill: Crackdown on harmful social media content agreed

 Online safety campaigner Ian Russell has told the BBC the test of the bill will be whether it prevents the kind of images his daughter Molly saw before she took her own life after viewing suicide and self-harm content online on sites such as Instagram and Pinterest.

+Imran Ahmed of the Center for Countering Digital Hate welcomed the passage of the bill saying "too much tragedy has already befallen people in this country because of tech companies' moral failures".

-Digital rights campaigners the Open Rights Group said the bill posed "a huge threat to freedom of expression with tech companies expected to decide what is and isn't legal, and then censor content before it's even been published".
+But digitalrights campaigners the Open Rights Group said the bill posed "a huge threat to freedom of expression with tech companies expected to decide what is and isn't legal, and then censor content before it's even been published".

-Lawyer Graham Smith, author of a book on internet law, said the act had good aims, but "if the road to hell is paved with good intentions, this is a motorway".
+Lawyer Graham Smith, author of a book on internet law, said the bill had well-meaning aims, but in the end it contained much that was problematic.

+"If the road to hell is paved with good intentions, this is a motorway," he told the BBC.

 He said it was "a deeply misconceived piece of legislation", and the threat it posed to legitimate speech was likely to be "exposed in the courts".

-And popular messaging services such as WhatsApp and Signal have threatened to refuse to comply with powers in the bill that would force them to examine the contents of encrypted messages for child abuse material.
+And popular messaging services such as WhatsApp and Signal have threatened to refuse to comply with powers in the bill that could be used to force them to examine the contents of encrypted messages for child abuse material.

+However Meredith Whittaker, the president of Signal, said that they were "more optimistic than we were when we began engaging with the UK government".

+She added it was imperative that campaigners press for a public commitment that the "unchecked and unprecedented power" in the bill to undermine private communications would not be used.

 Wikipedia has also said it can't comply with some of the requirements of the bill.